wp-plugins/gold-price-live/readme.txt

 * Official Gold Price Live plugin release.

 == Upgrade Notice ==

+= 5.01 =
+Added ability to upgrade to paid live up to the minute pricing.
+Our FREE plugin updates 1 time per day at 12PM MST.
+For up to the minute pricing please use our paid plugin @ www.gold-feed.com.

 = 5.00 =
 Upgrade notice: Our FREE plugin updates 1 time per day at 12PM MST.
 For up to the minute pricing please use our paid plugin @ www.gold-feed.com.